10 DIY Wallpaper Mistakes to Avoid

 - Measure twice, order once.
 Take very careful measurements of your room so that you can accurately estimate the number of rolls needed for the job.
 There are online estimators available, plus the wallpaper store will likely have someone who can help.

 - Save all scraps larger than 12" for future repairs.
 Surprises like indelible markers or accidental rips, or even the removal of curtain hardware, will leave visible holes and marks.
-If you have enough of the original wallpaper from the same print run or dye lot, you will be able to repair the damage.
+If you have enough of the original wallpaper from the same print run or dye lot, you will be able to repair the damage neatly.

 - Wallpaper installations will always have an awkward end point where the last sheet to be installed doesn't quite match the first sheet.
 Take some time to determine the place where this awkward point will be least noticeable, such as above a door frame or closet.
 Don't ever start the papering process near the focal point of a room.